Jersey dolmens: History of dolmens in Jersey

 In fact, on many sites in Britain and Europe, over the Neolithic period, these tombs were opened and new interments made.
 One site had five different methods of burial for only twice that number of people.

 So if these sites were not tombs, what were they for?
 Mark Patton suggest that a useful analogy is that of churches and cathedrals.
 He argues: "If one were to excavate Westminster Abbey, one would find human bones, as in most cathedrals and churches, yet Westminster Abbey, although it contains burials, would not in itself be described as a tomb or mausoleum", and suggests that we look at the dolmens in this light.
 The historian Ronald Hutton comes to much the same conclusion, that these sites were mainly used as religious centres, and each would have been a "focus for a group of scattered farms or a settlement, bonded as a clan or family" - very much a precursor to the idea of a "parish".

-So how are to understand the dolmens.
-Mark Patton suggests that we can imagine the tribes coming together, for various significant times of the year, to celebrate in ritual the passage of the seasons.
+To understand the dolmens, Mark Patton suggests imagining the tribes coming together, for various significant times of the year, to celebrate, with rituals, the passage of the seasons.

 Bihet notes that pouques or fairies have a particularly strong connection to the folklore of the dolmens.